-In the opinion of Norton Rose Fulbright US LLP, Bond Counsel, assuming compliance by the District with its covenant to comply with the requirements of the Internal Revenue Code of 1986, as amended (the "Code"), with respect to the Series 2017A Bonds, and except as provided in the following sentence, interest on the Series 2017A Bonds will not be includable in the gross income of the owners of the Series 2017A Bonds for purposes of federal income taxation under existing law.
-Interest on the Series 2017A Bonds will be includable in the gross income of the owners thereof retroactive to the date of issue of the Series 2017A Bonds in the event of a failure by the District to comply with applicable requirements of the Code and its covenants regarding use, expenditure and investment of the proceeds of the Series 2017A Bonds and timely payment of certain investment earnings to the United States Treasury.
-Bond
+In the opinion of Norton Rose Fulbright US LLP, Bond Counsel, under current law, assuming compliance by the District with its covenant to comply with the requirements of the Internal Revenue Code of 1986, as amended (the "Code"), with respect to the Series 2018A Bonds, and except as provided in the following sentence, interest on the Series 2018A Bonds will not be includable in the gross income of the owners of the Series 2018A Bonds for purposes of federal income taxation.
+Interest on the Series 2018A Bonds will be includable in the gross income of the owners thereof retroactive to the date of issue of the Series 2018A Bonds in the event of a failure by the District to comply with applicable requirements of the Code and its covenants regarding use, expenditure and investment of the proceeds of the Series 2018A Bonds and timely payment of certain investment earnings to the United States Treasury.
+Bond Counsel renders no opinion as to the exclusion from gross income of the interest on the Series 2018A

-Counsel renders no opinion as to the exclusion from gross income of the interest on the Series 2017A Bonds for federal income tax purposes on or after the date on which any action is taken or not taken affecting such covenants upon the approval of counsel other than Bond Counsel.
+Bonds for federal income tax purposes on or after the date on which any action is taken or not taken affecting such covenants upon the approval of counsel other than Bond Counsel.

-Interest on the Series 2017A Bonds will not be an item of tax preference for purposes of the federal individual or corporate alternative minimum tax.
-Such interest will, however, be included in the calculation of a corporation's federal alternative minimum tax liability imposed by the Code.
-The Code contains other provisions that could result in tax consequences, as to which Bond Counsel renders no opinion, as a result of ownership of the Series 2017A Bonds or the inclusion in certain computations (including, without limitation, those related to the corporate alternative minimum tax) of interest that is excluded from gross income.
+Interest on the Series 2018A Bonds will not be an item of tax preference for purposes of the federal individual or corporate alternative minimum tax.
+For taxable years that began on or before December 31, 2017, interest on the Series 2018A Bonds will be included in the calculation of the federal alternative minimum tax liability imposed on corporations under the Code.
+The corporate alternative minimum tax has been repealed for taxable years beginning on or after January 1, 2018.
+The Code contains other provisions that could result in tax consequences, as to which Bond Counsel renders no opinion, as a result of ownership of the Series 2018A Bonds or the inclusion in certain computations (including, without limitation, those related to the corporate alternative minimum tax) of interest that is excluded from gross income.